Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model

 \section{Inference}

 Our inference scheme is formulated within a full Bayesian framework, where our proposed sampler alternates between updating the emission and the HMM parameters.
 Section \ref{sec:emission_parameters} presents a reversible jump MCMC based algorithm to obtain posterior samples of the emission parameters $\bm{\theta}_j$, where a trans-dimensional MCMC sampler is developed to explore subspaces of variable dimensionality regarding the number of periodicities that characterize state $j$.
+This part of the inference scheme follows a similar structure to the one presented by \citet{andrieu1999joint} and \citet{hadj2018bayesian}.
 In Section \ref{sec:HMM_parameters} we address model search on the number of states by exploiting the \textit{Chinese restaurant franchise with loyal customers} \citep{fox2011sticky}, a metaphor that provides the building blocks to perform Bayesian nonparametric inference for updating the HMM parameters.
-The resulting Gibbs sampler is described in Section \ref{sec:gibbs_sampler} where in Section \ref{sec:label_switching} we address the label switching problem related to our proposed algorithm.
+The details related to this part of the sampler follow the scheme presented in \citet{fox2011sticky}.
+The resulting Gibbs sampler for the full estimation algorithm is described in Section \ref{sec:gibbs_sampler} while in Section \ref{sec:label_switching} we address the label switching problem related to our proposed approach.